Andrea Bocelli & Drew

 LONDON SYMPHONY ORCHESTRA

 Drew Tretick's London Symphony Orchestra recording with legendary arranger, Bob Krogstad (Natalie Cole, Mel Torme, Michael Crawford, Disney, etc.); a collection of Cinema Classics meticulously engineered by Toby Foster and Grammy winning engineer, John Kurlander.
-See the CD page/iTunes to listen, download and order CDs.
+See the Music page to stream, download and order CDs.

 KAREN CHEN WINS GOLD